RanaElGahawy/DISASSEMBLER/README.txt

 7- We print the pc and the concatinated string in output file each time we loop.
 8- The while loop breaks when we read NULL which means there is nothing left to read

+BONUS:
+-In the branch and jal functions we pass a map "Label" by reference as a parameter -We generate a string Label by concatinating the word Label with the hexadecimal address.
+-This string is saved in the map "Label"
+- so now the map "Label" has the label to each PC

+In the while loop were we call the respective functions.
+-We store each string returned in every loop in an ordered map "output" that takes int and string (PC and instruction respectively).
+-Now at the end of the while loop we have a map that contains each PC and the respective instruction -After we break from the while loop, we enter a for loop that loops over all the elements of the map "output" -in each loop we check if the PC in the output map exists in the label map -If so we print the PC label(second element in label map) and we print the instruction (second element in output map) -If not we print the PC and the instruction only.

+Contributions:
+Rana: Worked on compressed instructions(all formats), testing, main Ali:Worked on 32 bit instructions (SFormat,BFormat,JFormat,UFormat),testing,main
+Yehya: Worked on 32 bit instructions (RFormat,IFormat,(with jalr)),testing, main

+BONUS Contribution:
+All members equally